 The most important things when it comes to designing for mobile is to prototype and iterate as you go.
 Work closely with the development team to see if what is being proposed actually works when it's built and to identify situations that needs more detailed looking into.
 And get something together that you can test with your prospective users and get actual feedback on.
 That in the end is what matters.

 21. Deliver content quickly

 The best mobile sites are elegant and clean.
 Try to understand what people visiting a mobile phone website will actually expect to see - ask clients what's really important to them and consider what information their users will want to access quickly, such as reservation information, menus and location maps on a restaurant website.

 22. Limited layers aid navigation

-Try to keep to a maximum of three levels of navigation through a mobile site - I usually aim for just two.
+Try to keep to a maximum of three levels of navigation through a mobile site – some people aim for just two.
 Mobile users want to get information quickly, so they won't tap here, there and everywhere just to find what they're looking for.

 23. Design from the user's viewpoint

 Try to learn to use a device from a user's point of view.
 Test your design on that device and ask your clients to test it too, so you can see if there's any information that shouldn't be there or if anything's missing.
 User testing is always really important as well.